-How to escape this dilemma?
+ACQUISITION RESEARCH PROGRAM: CREATING SYNERGY FOR INFORMED CHANGE How does one escape this dilemma?
 At some point before the formulation of AoA study guidance, there should be an attempt to work backward from a (C/CSS-neutral) statement of the required capability to a set of feasible alternatives that could potentially satisfy it.
 Such an attempt should not be bound in any way by the thinking contained in the CBA.

 Formal systems analysis tools and methods can help in drawing the necessary linkages.
-These methods also show clearly the difference between the forward and backward thought processes alluded to above.
-Within version 2.0 of the DoD Architecture Framework (DoDAF), for example, the "forward" progression of thought corresponds to the movement from Operational View (OV) to Capability View (CV).28 It asks, "What is the CV associated with this particular OV?"
+These methods also show clearly the difference between the "forward" and "backward" thought processes alluded to above.
+Within version 2.0 of the DoD Architecture Framework (DoDAF), for example, the "forward" progression of thought corresponds to the movement from Operational View (OV) to Capability View (CV).12 It asks, "What is the CV associated with this particular OV?"
 This process may be used during the assessment of current and programmed forces to identify capability gaps, resulting in an ICD.

-What we have termed the backward thought progression can be represented by a subsequent movement from CV-1 (Capability Vision) to CV-6 (Capability to Operational Activities Mapping), as shown in Figure 9.
+What we have termed the "backward" thought progression can be represented by a subsequent movement from CV-1 (Capability Vision) to CV-6 (Capability to Operational Activities Mapping), as shown in Figure 9.
 The CV-1 essentially captures the sense of the ICD.
 Forcing the analyst to carefully translate capabilities to activities, it becomes possible again to work from a clean sheet of paper by asking questions such as "Are there other kinds of activities or combinations of activities that could produce these capabilities?"
 "How might such activities be performed or linked to do that?"
 In the end, one is asking, in DoDAF terms, "What kinds of OVs could correspond to this CV?"
 Or, in other words, "What kinds of C/CSSs, interacting with each other and with the user in what ways, could potentially meet the stated need?"